Mutton Kaari

 Step 1: Prepare the Mutton

-In a separate pot, heat 2 tbsp ghee.
+In a separate pot, heat 2 tbsp of oil.

 Add jeera, then 2 sliced onions, and sauté until translucent.

-Add mutton, G/G/GC paste, tomatoes, turmeric, red chilli powder, and salt.
-Sauté until the mutton is half-cooked and the tomatoes are well mashed.
+Add mutton, tomatoes, G/G/GC paste, turmeric, and red chilli powder.
+Sauté until the mutton starts cooking, and the tomatoes are well mashed.

 Open the lid, remove the mutton, and reserve the stock.

-In a separate pot, heat 2 tbsp ghee.
+In a separate pot, heat 2 tbsp of oil.

 Add jeera, then 2 sliced onions, and sauté until translucent.

-Add mutton, G/G/GC paste, tomatoes, turmeric, red chilli powder, and salt.
-Sauté until the mutton is half-cooked and the tomatoes are well mashed.
+Add mutton, tomatoes, G/G/GC paste, turmeric, and red chilli powder.
+Sauté until the mutton starts cooking, and the tomatoes are well mashed.

 Open the lid, remove the mutton, and reserve the stock.